MicrosoftDocs/azure-docs/articles/sql-database/sql-database-get-started-managed-instance-portal.md

    ![deployment progress 2](./media/sql-database-managed-instance-tutorial/managed-instance.png)

-10. Record the host name that you specified, as you will need it later in this tutorial to connect to your Managed Instance using SQL Server Management Studio.
+10. Record the instance name, as you will need it later in this tutorial to connect to your Managed Instance using SQL Server Management Studio.

 While deployment occurs, continue to the next procedure.